crdx/PortableSettingsProvider/README.md

 ### Global (aka "Roaming")

-Global settings are not tied to the current machine and are available to all running instances of the application, regardless of where it's running from.
+Global settings are not tied to the current computer and are available to all running instances of the application, regardless of where it's running from.

 ### Local